juansacdev/juansacdev/README.md

 <h1 align="center"> Hi there 👋🏻, I'm Juan 👨🏻‍💻</h1>

 <p>
   Software developer focused on backend development, well-versed in technologies like Javascript, NodeJS, GraphQL, MongoDB, MySQL, and more.
 I create awesome solutions  that help make people's daily lives easier.
-I continuously pursue more skills and I share my knowledge a cross communities.
+I continuously pursue more skills and I share my knowledge across communities.
 I'm a self-taught person with great passion for learning and sharing knowledge.
 Always learning something new 🚀📚
   <ul>
     <li>Also, I'm a co-organizer at <strong><a href="https://www.macaotech.com/" target="_blank">MacaoTech</a></strong></li>
-    <li>You can contact me via mail: <strong><a href="mailto:juansac.me@gmail.com?subject=Hola%20Juan">juansac.me@gmail.com</a></strong></li>
+    <li>You can contact me via mail at: <strong><a href="mailto:juansac.me@gmail.com?subject=Hola%20Juan">juansac.me@gmail.com</a></strong></li>
     <li>Currently working as Backend Developer in <strong><a href="https://arvolution.com/en/home/" target="_blank" >Arvolution</a></strong> using NodeJS and GraphQL</li>
   </ul>
 </p>